karlhorky/learn-to-program/README.md

 ## Contributing

-In lieu of a formal styleguide, take care to maintain the existing style of this list.
+In lieu of a formal style guide, take care to maintain the existing style of this list.